mitranim/prax/docs/html/api/watch.md

 }
 ```

-Wraps it into a watcher, returning a function with the following signature:
+Wraps it into a watcher, returning a function with the compute/effect signature:

 ```js
 function watcher (prev, next) {